ANTI-VALENTINES: RADIOACTIVE MASCULINITY

 BUY TICKETS

-Based on the novel El ángel triste (The Sad Angel) by Spanish author, screenwriter, and film critic/academic Carlos Pérez Merinero, the film follows the life of Carlos, a cinephile whose ambition in life is limited to sitting in front of his television.
-With no other concerns than eating, shaving, and fornication.
-Happy to lead an insignificant life, and eager to watch his movies in peace.
-His addiction to laziness and non-commitment is complicated by a clingy girlfriend and the annoyingly loud tenants next door.
-What extreme measure will Carlos take to achieve tranquility with his TV set?
+Based on the novel El ángel triste (“The Sad Angel”) by Spanish author, screenwriter, and film critic/academic Carlos Pérez Merinero, the film follows the life of Carlos, a cinephile whose ambition in life is limited to sitting in front of his television.
+With no other concerns than eating, shaving, and fornication, he’s happy to lead an insignificant life and eager to watch his movies in peace.
+His addiction to laziness and non-commitment is complicated by an overbearing girlfriend and the annoyingly loud tenants next door.
+What extreme measures will Carlos take to achieve tranquility with his TV set?

-Special thanks to Alfred Giancarli for subtitle translation, and to Benjamin Pequet for technical assistance.
+Special thanks to Alfred Giancarli and Cristina Fernández Álvarez for subtitle translation, and to Benjamin Pequet for technical assistance.

 NATURAL ENEMIES